 Japan was Australia’s largest trading partner until 2007 and largest export destination before 2009.
 Japan is now Australia’s second largest trading partner behind China.
 Total goods and services trade amounted to $85.7 billion in 2018, making up 10.1% of Australia’s trading portfolio.

 Australia and Japan entered a free trade agreement in April 2014, which grants more than 97% of Australian exports preferential treatment in Japanese markets.
-Australian exports to Japan are dominated by coal, iron ore, beef and copper.
+Australian exports to Japan are dominated by coal, natural gas, iron ore and beef.
 Woodside, Mitsui and Co, MMG, Centennial Coal, and Newmont Mining are some of the Australian companies that export commodities to Japan.
 Teys Australia, JBS Australia and NH Foods export beef to Japan.
-Major Japanese imports to Australia include motor vehicles, gold, petroleum, and goods vehicles.
+Major Japanese imports to Australia include motor vehicles, gold and petroleum.

 Service exports to Japan totalled $2.5 billion in 2018.
 Japanese tourist arrivals have declined since 2004, in large part due to the depreciation of the yen against the Australian dollar and stagnant Japanese income growth.
 But since their low in 2013, Japanese tourist arrivals have grown an average of 7.5% per annum to reach 469,000 in 2018.
 That growth in large part reflected a sharp increase in flights between Japan and Australia.
 Elsewhere, Japanese student enrolments remain low but have gradually risen in recent years to more than 16,000 students in 2018.